Fundamental Constructs in Programming Languages: Abstract

 \section{Abstract}

-Specifying the semantics of a programming language formally can have many benefits.
-However, it can also require a huge effort.
-The effort can be significantly reduced by translating language syntax to so-called fundamental constructs (funcons).
-A translation to funcons is easy to update when the language evolves, and it exposes relationships between individual language constructs.
+When a new programming language appears, the syntax and intended behaviour of its programs need to be specified.
+The behaviour of each language construct can be concisely specified by translating it to fundamental constructs (funcons), compositionally.
+In contrast to the informal explanations commonly found in reference manuals, such formal specifications of translations to funcons can be precise and complete.
+They are also easy to write and read, and to update when the language evolves.

-The PLanCompS project has developed an initial collection of funcons (primarily for translation of functional and imperative languages).
-The behaviour of each funcon is defined, once and for all, using a modular variant of structural operational semantics.
-The definitions are available online.
+The \textsc{PLanCompS} project has developed a large collection of funcons.
+Each funcon is defined independently, using a modular variant of structural operational semantics.
+The definitions are available online, along with tools for generating funcon interpreters from them.

 This paper introduces and motivates funcons.
-It illustrates translation of language constructs to funcons, and how funcons are defined.
-It also relates funcons to notation used in previous frameworks, including monadic semantics and action semantics.
+It illustrates translation of language constructs to funcons, and funcon definition.
+It also relates funcons to the notation used in some previous language specification frameworks, including monadic semantics and action semantics.

 \keywords{ Funcons \and Programming constructs \and Formal specification }